hdvos/get_connection_statistics/README.md

 # Connectionlogger

-With this script I am logging my connection.
+With this script I am logging the quality of my internet connection.
 I will add an explanation on how it works later.

 First the code needs some cleaning.